We analyzed the terms of 174 venture financings closed in the second quarter of 2014 by companies headquartered in

 Acquisition proceeds in 2Q14 were approximately $13 billion, a decline from 1Q14 but still very healthy, and acquisition proceeds in the first half of 2014 were $29.5 billion, almost twice the $15 billion reported in the first half of 2013, according to VentureSource.

-A potential trend in the M&A area, identified by PitchBook, is the growth of private equity funds acquiring low/middle market venture-backed tech companies.
+A potential trend in the M&A area is the growth of private equity funds acquiring low/middle market venture-backed tech companies.
 This trend is supported by the difficulty of smaller tech company IPOs and the availability of low interest debt.

 - Venture Capital Fundraising